borvelt/redux-peach/ReadMe.md

       Async actions contains four type of action, [onStarted, onSucceed, onEnded, onFailed]

 ### ActionHandler
-In ActionHandler options we input the action name same as we defined in ActionCreator and we send some functions like [onStarted, onSucceed, onEnded, onFailed] all of this function will dispatch on time
+In ActionHandler options we write the action name as same as we defined in ActionCreator and we send some functions like [onStarted, onSucceed, onEnded, onFailed] as object and all of this function will dispatch on time.

 ### Actions
-ActionCreator and ActionHandler both of this operation is under Actions class.
+ActionCreator and ActionHandler both of this operations is under Actions class.
 Actions class perform all operation about actions.

 ### ActionSelector
 ActionSelector use to get the action with actionName.

-***
 ## Getting Started
 ```bash
 $ npm install --save redux-peach
 ```